chitvs/C-programming-exercises/README.md

 ## How to Compile and Run

-Navigate to the exercise directory and use `gcc` to compile the C file.
+Navigate to the exercise directory and use `g++` to compile the C file.
 For example:

 ```sh
 cd Exercise1